 Can I receive a deposit to my HCSA more than once a payroll year?

-Eligible employees will only receive a deposit to their HCSA in January or July of each year, but not both.
+Eligible employees will only be provided with a HCSA once a payroll year to be effective either January or July, but not both.

 What expenses are eligible for reimbursement under the HCSA?